I teach a few drop-in yoga classes each week:

 Indeed, you’ll wake up to birdsong and as the week progresses, you’ll be amazed at how you feel.
 You’ll enjoy two yoga classes daily — a more yang practice in the morning, and a more yin practice in the evening — perched on our platform with an ocean view.
 Did I mention the phenomenal cleansing food? kayaking on the sea? swinging on a hammock? hiking on any of the trails that run through the property, including one which ascends through a jungle ridge passing through an orchid plantation and avocado grove, and eventually descends to a white sand beach which has a natural therapeutic mud?
 Expect this week to fill your heart!

 SAVE THE DATE!!!
-My 2018 Yin Yoga Teacher Teaching will be held at Circle Yoga in Washington, DC over three weekends — March 23-25, April 27-29, and June 1-3 ( Fridays, 5:30-8:30 pm, Saturdays, 12:30-8:30 pm and Sundays 12-5).
+My 2018 Yin Yoga Teacher Teaching will be held at Circle Yoga in Washington, DC over three weekends — March 23-25, May 4-6, and June 1-3 ( Fridays, 5:30-8:30 pm, Saturdays, 12:30-8:30 pm and Sundays 12-5).
 In the first weekend, we dive into anatomy from a fascial and human variation perspective, in the second we learn more about energetic anatomy, using Chinese medicine and Ayurveda as a base, and in the third, we focus on the brain and nervous system, learning about the mind-body connection of stress and trauma and how to shift into resiliency.
 Stay tuned for details!
+More info and to register here.

 PLEASE BE IN TOUCH IF YOU’D LIKE TO ARRANGE A WORKSHOP, CLASS OR BRING ME TO YOUR SPECIAL EVENT!
 Some I’ve taught recently include….